Cello Sonata No. 2 (Oswald)

 The Sonata-Fantasia in E♭ major, Op.
 44, by Henrique Oswald was composed in 1916.
 It is his second cello sonata.
-Approximate duration is 13–13,5 minutes.
+The approximate duration is 13–13½ minutes.

 History

 The sonata was performed together with Oswald's Piano Trio in B minor, Op.
-45 at Salão do Jornal do Comércio (Rio de Janeiro) on August 13, 1916 by Alfredo Gomes (cello) and Joaquim Antonio Barrozo Netto, on a concert given by the Trio Barrozo–Milano–Gomes.
+45 at Salão do Jornal do Comércio (Rio de Janeiro) on 13 August 1916 by Alfredo Gomes (cello) and Joaquim Antonio Barrozo Netto, on a concert given by the Trio Barrozo–Milano–Gomes.

 An article published in Jornal do Comércio said that Oswald decided to write a cello sonata after he heard Pablo Casals's playing and that this was only the first movement of a yet non-complete multi-movement sonata.
 If it is so, then it must be claimed that the composer concluded later it was a satisfactory self-standing composition.

 The piece remained unpublished until 1982, when José Eduardo Martins made the first edition of it.